BCarnaval/UniTeX/README.md

 ### Homework

-Example of what you should get from 'homework' template with Yale's darkblue as main color
+Example of what you should get from 'homework' template with Yale's orange as main color

 <table>
   <tr>